GiZZoR/ins-sm-plugins/README.md

 * 0.3 - Add SQL.
 Death = Hook post.
 * 0.2 - Fixed removing unconnected players from array
 * 0.1a - Added test for suicides

+###Usage
+Say "!on" or "!off" in chat to turn notices on/off